Report: Addiction epidemic cost WV $11.3 billion in 2019

 The report advocates for better surveillance of substance abuse-related issues and collection of data, and for robust harm reduction services, including syringe exchanges and supervised consumption facilities.

 While syringe exchanges have come under fire in the state Legislature, there are no supervised consumption facilities in the state.
-These facilities, in places like Philadelphia, prevent overdose deaths by having a medical professional oversee consumption of things like opioids.
-A study estimates the value of the lives saved in Philadelphia’s facility at between $12,462,213 and $74,773,276.
+These facilities prevent overdose deaths by having a medical professional oversee consumption of things like opioids.
+A study estimates the value of the lives that could have been saved in Philadelphia with a facility at between $12,462,213 and $74,773,276.

 The report cites a 2019 Harm Reduction Journal study that found nearly 80% of people who inject drugs in Cabell County would be open to using a safe consumption facility.